Special Interest Meetings

 Monday, January 27: 1:30 to 4:30 p.m.

-Uncrewed Aircraft Systems (UAS) Simulation for Coastal Research and Management
+Uncrewed Aircraft Systems (UAS) Simulation for Coastal Research and Management SIM IS FULL

 Uncrewed Aircraft Systems (UAS) provide a range of remote sensing solutions for observing and mapping the coastal zone.
 Advancements in UAS technologies offer unprecedented opportunities for capturing data in a flexible and user-defined manner.
 Sensors, platforms, navigation systems, mission-control software, and post-processing tools continue to improve and expand our ability to map a wide range of coastal contexts, from urban settings to natural beaches, bluffs, dunes, and marshes.
 Lidar sensors are smaller, more powerful, and now capable of returning bathymetry data, in addition to topography, enhancing our ability to conduct marsh restoration projects where it is important to reveal microtopography and model tidesheds.
 Optical sensors allow us to acquire multispectral imagery and generate orthoimagery for feature detection or media campaigns; however, successful application of these technologies requires a nuanced understanding of its requirements, capabilities, and limitations.
 As small-scale UAS data collection grows, it is important that we connect with others to understand various collection and processing methods and data storage and sharing solutions.
 Participants will hear from practitioners who have successfully applied UAS to coastal projects around the country.
 Then, participants will share their experiences with UAS, so others can learn about the best practices, challenges, and successes of using these exciting and innovative technologies for coastal research and management.

-Navigating Various Changing Water Levels Tools
+Navigating Various Changing Water Levels Tools SIM IS FULL

 Learn about new water level–related data products, tools, and web resources in an interactive format during this special interest meeting, hosted by subject matter experts from NOAA’s Office for Coastal Management and Center for Operational Oceanographic Products and Services (CO-OPS).
 This session will demonstrate recent improvements on climate services focused around sea level change and coastal flooding that will support coastal communities with planning and risk assessment.
 This will be a three-hour interactive session using the newly released U.S. Sea Level Change site and Sea Level Calculator as a jumping off point to help users explore more in-depth resources on tidesandcurrents.noaa.gov and the Digital Coast.
 The session will include short presentations and demonstrations on tools and resources with follow-up exercises for users to explore the tool or resource and ask a few questions or complete tasks specific to their location.
 Attendees are encouraged to bring a laptop to fully participate in the activities.
 Other tools that may be presented include theSea Level Rise Viewer, Lake Level Viewer for the U.S. Great Lakes, Coastal Inundation Dashboard, High Tide Flooding Outlooks, Extreme Water Levels, and CO-OPS API Builder.

-Tribal and Indigenous Technical Assistance Coordination and Planning
+Tribal and Indigenous Technical Assistance Coordination and Planning SIM IS FULL

 Though many state and federal groups have improved their support of Tribal and Indigenous nations in recent years, Tribal and Indigenous nations remain generally underserved by these agencies.
 One glaring need is improved coordination between these various funding and technical assistance groups, so they can learn from Tribal and Indigenous nations, share lessons learned, and work together to increase the amount and improve the quality of technical assistance provided to Tribal and Indigenous nations.
 This session will bring together key actors in the coastal management community to discuss past technical assistance, share successes and failures, provide suggestions from Tribal and Indigenous partners, and brainstorm a path forward for improving technical assistance and coordination in the future.
 This will be a learning and brainstorming session andalso a gathering place for attendees interested in this issue to further develop relationships and create a stronger, more well-connected community.